-The guidelines on determination of salary and other remuneration to senior executives in the PostNord group are based on the Swedish government's guidelines on remuneration and other terms of employment to senior executives in State-owned companies, adopted on 27 February 2020.
+The guidelines on determination of salary and other remuneration to senior executives in the PostNord Group are based on the Swedish government's principles for remuneration and other terms of employment to senior executives in Stateowned companies, adopted on February 27, 2020.

-Every year, the Annual General Meeting ("AGM") shall adopt guidelines on remuneration to senior executives, to apply until the end of the next AGM.
+Every year, the Annual General Meeting (AGM) shall adopt guidelines on remuneration to senior executives, to apply until the end of the next AGM.
 The Board of Directors shall present proposals for guidelines.
 These guidelines shall also be applied in all subsidiaries.
 The guidelines do not apply to remuneration decided by resolution at the AGM.

-Senior executives in the PostNord group are the President and Group Chief Executive, Senior Vice President and other members of the group management ("Group Leadership Team").
+Senior executives in the PostNord Group are the President and Chief Executive Officer, Senior Vice President and other members of the Group Leadership Team.